efeenes/disconnection/README.md

-# disconnection
+# disconnection or non-contact problem

-# A New Method for Detection of Electrode Disconnection in Sleep Signals: EYE
+# EYE: A New Method for Detection of Electrode Disconnection in Sleep Signals

 # Paper: The paper will be added.